zhaque/django-saaskit-todo/README.txt

 ABOUT DJANGO-TODO
 --------------------

-Version 0.91
+Version 0.92

 Scot Hacker - shacker at birdhouse dot org

-django-todo is a multi-user, multi-group task management and assignment system.
+django-todo is a pluggable multi-user, multi-group task management and assignment application for Django.

 The assumption is that your organization/publication/company has multiple groups of employees, each with multiple users.
 Users may belong to multiple groups, and each group can have multiple todo lists.